-The Thyroid Gland
+The Dogs Thyroid Gland

-It effects mostly large breed dogs and is relatively unheard of in Small/miniature Dog Breeds.
+It affects mostly large breed dogs and is relatively unheard of in Small/miniature Dog Breeds.
 Dogs are usually diagnosed between the ages of 4 – 10 years.

 Breeds reported to be predisposed include the Golden Retriever, Doberman Pinscher, Irish Setter, Miniature Schnauzer, Dachshund, Cocker Spaniel, and Airedale Terrier.
 There does not appear to be a sex predilection, but spayed females appear to have a higher risk of developing hypothyroidism than intact females.